codedstructure/svgdx/docs/expressions.md

 e.g. if `var` is defined as `1`, `${var}0` will expand to `10` (in non-[arithmetic](#arithmetic) contexts),
 whereas `$var0` would be a reference to the (perhaps non-existent) `var0` variable.

-While there is only a single global namespaces for variables, lookups are first done on the current element's attributes.
+While there is only a single global namespaces for variables, lookups are first done on the current element's attributes (unless the current element is a `<var>` element, see note below).
 For example if an element defines has an `id="thing"` attribute, this may be referenced in the element's `text` attribute, as `text="Current element 'id' is: $id"`.

 These "attribute locals" shadow global variables, but do not modify them.

-Note that in the context of the [`reuse`](elements#reuse) element, the attributes of the `<reuse>` element itself provide the local attribute values, rather than the target element.
+> Note that in the context of the [`reuse`](elements#reuse) element, the attributes of the `<reuse>` element itself provide the local attribute values, rather than the target element.

+> Note that as an exception, the [`var`](elements#var) element does not provide access to its attributes as locals, as that would cause infinite recursion when redefining a variable in terms of itself.

 ### Variable definition